-This piece is a summary of Herd Immunity and Immunization Policy: The Importance of Accuracy, soon to be published in v.
-94 of Oregon Law Review.
+This piece is a summary of Herd Immunity and Immunization Policy: The Importance of Accuracy, published in v.
+94 of the Oregon Law Review.

-In an article that was published in the Oregon Law Review in 2014, authors Holland and Zachary claimed that school immunization mandates are inappropriate because they reject the concept that herd immunity works.
+As a bit of background, in an article that was published in the Oregon Law Review in 2014, authors Mary Holland and Chase E Zachary claimed that school immunization mandates are inappropriate because they reject the concept that herd immunity works.

-This piece will explain why Holland and Zachary’s analysis is simply incorrect.
-And let’s be clear–there is a legitimate debate about whether school immunization mandates are appropriate, policy wise, as a response to non-vaccination.
+This article will explain why Holland and Zachary’s analysis or immunization mandates and herd effect is simply incorrect.
+And let’s be clear – there is a legitimate debate about whether school immunization mandates are appropriate, policy-wise, as a response to non-vaccination.

 The criticism of Holland and Zachary’s conclusions are focused on three major points:

 1. Duty to protect children

 First, it highlighted that Holland and Zachary confuse society’s duty to children – embodied in the idea of parens patriae, the state as the guardian of the vulnerable – with the duty of care we use in torts.
 The duty of care in torts is a threshold requirement – it explains which kinds of claims will get their day in civil courts and have a chance to be compensated, and which will not.